 |New Years Day||1 Jan||1 Jan - 3 Jan|

 Guangzhou is part of the Pearl River Delta and has a humid subtropical climate.
 The city is situated just under the Tropic of Cancer and the generally pleasant weather is a big advantage for travellers.
 Guangzhou has fairly good weather year round with a generally warm and humid climate.
 As with most of China, the four seasons are clearly felt and delineated.
 Summers (June to September) are wet, humid and hot, and winters (December to March) are mild and dry.
 Springs and autumns are temperate and very pleasant but as spring is prone to rain, autumn (September to early December) is probably the best time to visit Guangzhou.
-The average yearly temperature is 70 to 84°F (21 to 29°C), which gives some indication of how nice it is on average.
+The average yearly temperature range is 70°F to 84°F (21°C to 29°C), which gives some indication of how nice it is on average.
 Guangzhou does experience the Asian monsoon and actually has a lengthy monsoon season from April to September.
-Although it can be rainy, there hasn't been snow in the city for several decades.
 The heat and humidity can be a bit overwhelming in summer and good sun protection is required if you are travelling at this time.

 There is an Airport Express bus and local taxis that transport passengers to and from Guangzhou city.